Table of Contents

 While inverter technology does mean that your unit consumes less power and saves more energy in the long run, it’s not always the right choice for every household.
 This new technology often comes at a price, and an inverter aircon price can be way above budget for the average Filipino household.

-This is why many other air conditioner manufacturers offer what’s called “inverter grade” units, of which the Fujidenzo WAM 55 I is one.
+This is why many other air conditioner manufacturers offer what’s called “inverter grade” units, such as the Fujidenzo .6hp inverter grade.
 Inverter grade, while lacking the actual inverter technology, means that the unit has other elements that help it match up to inverter energy-saving performance.
 This element is typically the refrigerant, which we’ll get into later on in this review.

 Fujidenzo promises quality and reliable home appliances at par with Japanese standards, using state-of-the-art Japanese technology to design and produce their products.
 The company is popular for the Fujidenzo chiller and Fujidenzo chest freezer, which are staples in places like convenience stores, restaurants, and some supermarkets.